 What are the best Olympic lifts And lifting programs?
-True competitive Olympic weightlifting consists of only two lifts: the snatch, and the clean and jerk.
-Both are explosive overhead lifts that require a full body range of motion and the use of multiple joints (knees, hips, shoulders, etc).
-The goal of both lifts is to move a barbell loaded with a maximum amount of weight as quickly as possible.
-Many people want to know how to lift more weight on the clean and jerk.
+Real competitive Olympic weightlifting consists of only two lifts: the snatch and the clean and jerk.
+Both are explosive overhead lifts that require a full body range of motion and the use of multiple joints (knees, hips, shoulders, etc.).
+Both lifts’ goal is to move a barbell loaded with a maximum amount of weight as quickly as possible.

 Olympic weightlifting builds strength and power.

-Years of training will strengthen your entire core (abdominals, erector spinae, obliques and your lower back), as well as your glutes, upper back, biceps, triceps and grip strength.
-Olympic lifting WILL make you stronger, however this training does not promote muscular hypertrophy (big muscles).
-Performing the Olympic lifts is sport specific, if you focus on this training it will improve your strength, flexibility and explosive power when performing the two lifts, it will not produce a “bodybuilder’s” physique.
+Years of training will strengthen your entire core (abdominals, erector spinae, obliques, and your lower back), as well as your glutes, upper back, biceps, triceps, and grip strength.
+Olympic lifting WILL make you stronger.
+However, this training does not promote muscular hypertrophy (big muscles).
+Performing the Olympic lifts is sport-specific; if you focus on this training, it will improve your strength, flexibility, and explosive power when performing the two lifts, it will not produce a “bodybuilder’s” physique.
 Don’t forget to check out: Top 6 Men Weightlifters of All Time (And What You Can Learn From Them).

 Olympic style lifting programs can be developed for a variety of desired outcomes: